codewithdatakage/codewithdatakage/README.md

 ✧ I'm Datakage, a SEM (Software Engineering and Management) student based in Austria.

-✧ Currently I'm learning and improving my coding skills day by day - Java, C
+✧ Currently I'm learning and improving my coding skills day by day - Java, C.

-✧ Interested in cyber security
+✧ I'm interested in cyber security.

 ## A bit about me